Skip to main content

 • Professional and neutral for B2B and enterprise calls

 • Faster Models — Lower latency means more natural, conversational pacing.
-Better for high-volume use cases where conversations are relatively simple.
+Better for high-volume use cases where call duration matters and conversations are relatively simple.

 • Smarter Models — Better at handling complex questions, long conversations, multi-step reasoning, and edge cases.
 Better for sales, support, and any use case where conversation quality matters more than raw speed.